+a.
 Objective:

-To establish that sufficient flood insurance coverages on the property to be rehabilitated exist (for properties in specified flood zones) before closing that are at least equal to sum of the County's anticipated encumbrance against the property and the balance of all other senior encumbrances against the property, and (2)

-To assure that the county's mortgage interest is reflected on all affected insurance policies through a loss payee endorsement thereto.

-b.
-Satisfactory Compliance:

-Is considered to exist if the property owner can demonstrate that the requisite flood (1) coverage is in place before closing, and

-(2) Policy endorsements have been obtained.
+- (1) To establish that sufficient insurance coverages on the property to be rehabilitated exist before closing such that there is: (i) property insurance coverage that is at least equal to sum of the County's anticipated encumbrance against the property and the balance of all other senior encumbrances against the property, (ii) windstorm insurance coverage that is at least equal to sum of the County's anticipated encumbrance against the property and the balance of all other senior encumbrances against the property, or the maximum amount available under the Florida Windstorm Underwriting Association, whichever is less, and (iii) flood insurance coverage that is at least equal to sum of the County's anticipated encumbrance against the property and the balance of all other senior encumbrances against the property, if the property is located in a specified flood zone as determine under the CDBG Program, and - (2) To assure that the county's mortgage interest is reflected on all affected insurance policies through a loss payee endorsement thereto. - b.
+Satisfactory Compliance: - (1) Is considered to exist if the property owner can demonstrate that the requisite property, windstorm, and flood insurance coverage is in place before closing, and - (2) Policy endorsements have been obtained.

-Unsatisfactory Compliance and Remedial Action: C.
+Unsatisfactory Compliance and Remedial Action:

-Insufficient coverages may be remedied if the property owner obtains the requisite coverage before closing, and in instances where the applicant is unable to obtain insurance unless the rehabilitation work is performed, then the lacking coverage shall be obtained immediately after the completion of the project.
-(2)

-Lack of policy endorsements may be remedied after closing such that Palm Beach

-County is named as Mortgagee (loss payee) on applicable policies.
+- (1) Insufficient coverages may be remedied if the property owner obtains the requisite coverage before closing, and in instances where the applicant is unable to obtain insurance unless the rehabilitation work is performed, then the lacking coverage shall be obtained immediately after the completion of the project. - (2) Lack of policy endorsements may be remedied after closing such that Palm Beach County is named as Mortgagee (loss payee) on applicable policies.